jcastle-zz/-playground-FeM-command-line-linux/notes.md

 - Two ways to get a remote file - WGET & Curl
 - Network version of cp (copy)
+- One thing wget does that curl cannot do is recursive downloads
 - Example: wget https://raw.githubusercontent.com/btholt/bash2048/master/bash2048.sh

 ## Curl

+- Will hit a remote endpoint
+  _go back to the videos_

+## Package Management

+- APT - Advanced Package Tool
+- DPKG - installed because Ubuntu is Debian based
+- Aptitude - gui interface for applications
+- sudo apt autoremove - will remove unused dependencies
+- sudo apt update - updates the list of available packages apt uses
+- apt list - everything installed
+- apt list --upgradable - everything with an update available
+- sudo apt upgrade - updates all your packages to their latest available versions
+- sudo apt full-upgrade - basically autoremove and upgrade together
+- no package manager for apt - can go to https://www.apt-browse.org/ to review packages before install

+## Shell Scripts

+- scripts for the shell
+  _go back to the videos_

+## Cron

+- for scheduling events on a recurring basis
+  _go back to the videos_

+## Customize the shell

+_go back to the videos_